-The card earns an unbeaten 5 MR points per dollar spent on groceries and dining (up to $30,000 annually), 3 MR points per dollar spent on streaming services, and 2 MR points per dollar spent on gas, public transit, and travel purchases.
+The card earns an unbeaten 5 MR points per dollar spent on groceries and dining (up to $2,500 per month and $30,000 annually), 3 MR points per dollar spent on streaming services, and 2 MR points per dollar spent on gas, public transit, and travel purchases.

 Most Canadians will benefit from having a 5x food card, as groceries and dining combine to make up a large slice of many Canadians’ personal everyday spending.

 But what sets the Cobalt Card apart from competitors with similar earn rates is the flexibility and value of Membership Rewards.
-You can transfer the points earned on your card to Aeroplan, British Airways Avios, Air France/KLM Flying Blue, and Marriott Bonvoy, among other programs.
+You can transfer the points earned on your card to Aeroplan, British Airways Executive Club, Air France KLM Flying Blue, and Marriott Bonvoy, among other programs.

 By pairing sky-high earning rates with transferable rewards, the Cobalt Card is actually better than co-branded cards for racking up frequent flyer miles and hotel points on everyday spending.